Economic history of China (1949–present): Economic policies, 1949–1976

 When the Chinese Communist Party (CCP) came to power in 1949, its leaders' fundamental long-range goals were to transform China into a modern, powerful, socialist nation.
 In economic terms these objectives meant industrialization, improvement of living standards, narrowing of income differences, and production of modern military equipment.
 As the years passed, the leadership continued to subscribe to these goals.
 But the economic policies formulated to achieve them were dramatically altered on several occasions in response to major changes in the economy, internal politics, and international political and economic developments.

 Throughout the Mao era, the CCP attempted to demonetize and de-commodify the Chinese economy through top-down policy interventions, having developed institutions that bring economic life under greater state control.
 The CCP established "puppet-like micro-management institutions" to regulate market activity and limit spontaneous exchange between the two sectors of the economy.
 Leaders also attempted to withdraw currency from circulation and "return it to the cage" to combat "spontaneous capitalist tendencies" among rural consumers.
 However, despite these policies, Chinese citizens continued to engage in market-based transactions in an informal economy that constituted a substantial proportion of economic output throughout the Mao era.
 For example, some private enterprises continued to exist in south China.

 In the centrally planned economy era, infrastructure developed rapidly.
 This was financed through government revenues, the revenues of state-owned enterprises engaged in infrastructure building, and rural resources mobilized by the people's communes.

+China mostly avoided inflation during the Mao era.